Sara C. Bronin

 In the area of land use, Bronin chaired the planning and zoning commission of Connecticut’s capital city for seven years, leading its nationally-recognized efforts to overhaul its zoning code and to adopt a new decennial city plan.
 In that role, she also spearheaded the city’s first climate action plan and helped create a City Sustainability Office.
 In 2020, she founded DesegregateCT, a pro-homes grassroots coalition that successfully advanced the first major statewide zoning reforms in several decades.

-In the area of historic preservation, Bronin was nominated by President Biden to serve as the 12th chair of the Advisory Council on Historic Preservation, the independent federal agency charged with preserving the country’s historic places.
-She was confirmed by unanimous consent of the United States Senate in 2022 and is the first person of color to serve as chair.
-In that role, she has prioritized the improvement of federal regulatory and policy approaches to housing, climate change, and the concerns of Indigenous Peoples.
+In the area of historic preservation, Bronin was nominated by President Biden and confirmed in 2022 by unanimous consent of the U.S. Senate to serve as the 12th Chair of the Advisory Council on Historic Preservation, the independent federal agency charged with preserving the country’s historic places.
+The first person of color to serve as Chair, she prioritized the improvement of regulatory and policy approaches to housing, climate change, and the concerns of Indigenous Peoples.
 Previously, Bronin served as a board member for Latinos in Heritage Conservation, an advisor for the National Trust for Historic Preservation, the chair of Preservation Connecticut, and the vice chair of the city of Hartford historic preservation commission.

-In 2023, Bronin was appointed by President Biden to serve as a Trustee of the American Folklife Center of the Library of Congress.
+Bronin was also appointed by President Biden in 2023 to serve as a Trustee of the American Folklife Center of the Library of Congress.

 Consulting & Practice